bm43/quant-learn/README.md

 Library for processing financial data
 Various implementations that are useful in quant finance

-DL_accelerate: make DL models faster using quantization and pruning \n
+DL_accelerate: make DL models faster using quantization and pruning
 machine-learning: machine learning tools implemented from scratch
 pricers: pricing methods for bonds and options
 time-series: time series feature engineering and analysis from scratch
 volatility: volatility models such as garch